dvalle22/Mel-Danilo-Cody/docs/schema/create-schema.md

 # Create a schema

 1. Open your Workbench.
-If you have set up correctly, a MySQL Local instance will appear in the homepage.
+If you have set it up correctly, a MySQL Local instance will appear on the homepage.

     ![MySQL Workbench homepage with local instance](https://github.com/dvalle22/Mel-Danilo-Cody/blob/gh-pages/assets/images/local-instance-hightlighted.png?raw=true)